weimarnetz/firmware/README.md

 ## Adding a new router model to an existing architecture

 Everything that is in the [ToH](https://lede-project.org/toh/start) should work at least in theory.
-Wifi should be ath9k / ath10k.
-Mediatek Wifi is untested.
+Wifi should be ath9k / ath10k. mt76 also appears to work.

 You can use the Imagebuilder to get a list of all supported models for a platform.
 You can also look in the [source](https://git.lede-project.org/?p=source.git;a=tree;f=target/linux/ar71xx/image) for model names.

 Just put the name in the `/profiles/<target>.profiles` and it should work.